 Cloudera Data Science Workbench's interactive mode allows you to launch a Spark application and work iteratively in R, Python, or Scala, rather than the standard workflow of launching an application and waiting for it to complete to view the results.
 Because of its interactive nature, Cloudera Data Science Workbench works with Spark on YARN's client mode, where the driver persists through the lifetime of the job and runs executors with full access to the CDH cluster resources.
 This architecture is illustrated the following figure:

 More resources:

-- Documentation for Cloudera Distribution of Spark 2 - Apache Spark 2 documentation
+- Documentation for CDS 2.x Powered by Apache Spark - Apache Spark 2 upstream documentation

 Cloudera Data Science Workbench Release Notes